 By Storer (Bob) Rowley

-The Chicago Headline Club and the Chicago Headline Club Foundation announced Friday (June 3) that University of Chicago Junior Yiwen Lu is the recipient of the Les Brownlee Memorial Scholarship–a $5,000 annual grant given to a Chicago-area journalism student in honor of Les Brownlee.
+The Chicago Headline Club and the Chicago Headline Club Foundation announced that Northwestern University student Alex Perry is the recipient of the 2023 Les Brownlee Memorial Scholarship–a $5,000 annual grant given to a Chicago-area journalism student in honor of trailblazing Club President Les Brownlee.

-The foundation received 23 applications this year for the scholarship from an array of excellent candidates from private and public institutions and community colleges around Chicago and Illinois.
-Lu was chosen (May 24) by the foundation board after an extensive review of many exceptional applicants.
+The Foundation received 17 applications this year for the scholarship from various talented candidates from private and public institutions and community colleges around Chicago and Illinois.
+The Foundation Board chose Perry at its May meeting after an extensive review of many exceptional applicants.

-“We are delighted to award her this scholarship to help support her continued work in journalism and in her studies,” she added.
-“We can’t wait to see what she does next in her career, which she hopes to continue here in Chicago after graduation.”
+“We are delighted to award Alex this scholarship as she pursues her interests in journalism and her studies,” she added.
+“We look forward to what she does next in her career.”

-McDonough and Scholarship Committee Chair Storer H. (Bob) Rowley made a special point of noting that the foundation is deeply grateful every year for the work done by deans, faculty advisors, counselors and student media at Chicago-area and Illinois higher education institutions to pass on news of the scholarship opportunity to prospective journalism students and encourage those interested to apply.
+McDonough and Scholarship Committee Chair Storer H. (Bob) Rowley said the Foundation is deeply grateful for the work of deans, faculty advisors, counselors and student media at Chicago-area and Illinois higher education institutions to pass on news of the scholarship opportunity to prospective journalism students and encourage those interested to apply.

 Brownlee, who died in 2005, was the first African-American member of the Society of Professional Journalists and the first African-American president of the Chicago Headline Club.

 Applicants for the Les Brownlee Scholarship are current undergraduate journalism students at Chicago-area and Illinois colleges or universities.
-Candidates are assessed by a committee of the Chicago Headline Club Foundation and evaluated on their journalism excellence and potential, previous experience, clips, cover letter and a demonstrated interest in pursuing a journalism career.
+The Chicago Headline Club Foundation assesses candidates on their journalism excellence and potential, previous experience, clips, cover letter and a demonstrated interest in pursuing a journalism career.